Teenage brain development: the basics

 The teenage brain is built to seek out new experiences, risks and sensations – it’s all part of refining those brain connections.

 Also, teenagers don’t always have a lot of self-control or good judgment and are more prone to risk-taking behaviour.
 This is because the self-monitoring, problem-solving and decision-making part of the brain – the prefrontal cortex – develops last.
-Hormones are also thought to contribute to impulsive and risky behaviour in teens.
+Hormones are also thought to contribute to impulsive and risky behaviour in teenagers.

 Teenagers need to take risks to grow and develop.
 You can support your